 Chaudhuri also invited us to rethink what we understand as multipolarity, particularly in light of the growing emphasis on South-South cooperation within DPI discourse.
 DPI is presented as evidence of an emerging multipolar digital order, where countries in the Global South are no longer merely adopting governance models developed elsewhere but are actively shaping, adapting, and exporting them.
 Yet this raises a broader question of whether the circulation of DPI models through South-South cooperation necessarily challenge existing power asymmetries, or can it also reproduce new forms of dependency, influence, and standardisation?
 For me, this opened up a productive line of inquiry into how governance models travel globally and whose interests they ultimately serve.

 I was also inspired by Siddharth de Souza's research on defining DPI governance.
-Rather than attempting to resolve the ambiguity surrounding the term, de Souza and colleagues studied how governance itself is imagined differently across institutions and actors: governance as aspiration, governance as commons, governance as multi-stakeholder by design etc. The recognition that governance itself can be a site of contestation was an interesting line of inquiry.
+Rather than attempting to resolve the ambiguity surrounding the term, de Souza and colleagues studied how governance itself is imagined differently across institutions and actors: governance as aspiration, governance as commons, governance as multi-stakeholder by design etc. The recognition that governance itself can be a site of contestation offered a promising line of inquiry.

 Particularly insightful was their mapping of three broad approaches to DPI governance: governance through sovereign power in India, governance through dispersion in South Africa, and governance through regulation in the European Union.
 This immediately raised questions that resonate with DATAGOV's work on governance by data infrastructures across these regions.
 Similar data infrastructures often become embedded within very different political, institutional, and historical contexts, making it difficult to understand governance through fixed national models alone.
 What appears as a common infrastructural form can produce distinct configurations of power, accountability, and state capacity.